Are Citrus Oils Safe in Sunlight?

 For bergamot and similar oils, follow IFRA safety guidance of no more than 0.4% in leave-on products.
 This equals about 1 drop in 30 ml of carrier oil.

-A simple mom-friendly rule: 1 drop per 1 oz carrier oil is a gentle starting point.
+A simple mom-friendly rule: 1 drop per 1 oz carrier oil is a gentle starting point for adults.

 2. Be Careful With Sun Exposure